Appaxaap/Focus/README.md

 ---

-## 🙏 Support Focus
+## 🙏 Support the Vision

+**Focus is just the beginning.**

+I’m building a suite of **offline-first, privacy-respecting apps** that help you stay focused, organized, and in control — without compromise.

+Your support directly enables:
+- 🚀 Development of **new privacy-first apps** (coming soon!)
+- 🔒 Continued maintenance of **Focus** (bug fixes, updates, polish)
+- 🌱 Exploration of **ethical, sustainable app development** models

+> **No ads.
+No tracking.
+No paywalls.
+Ever.**
-Focus is **free, open-source, and ad-free** — built with care for focused minds like yours.
+> Just honest, human-centered tools — built for people like you.

-If it helps you stay productive, consider supporting its development:
+If Focus has helped you cut through the noise, consider supporting the journey:
 → [**Buy me a coffee ☕**](https://buymeacoffee.com/bxmbshr)

-Every contribution funds:
-- New privacy-respecting features
-- Maintenance & bug fixes
-- Future offline-first apps
+Every contribution — big or small — fuels the next chapter.

 ---